Partition Recovery: Recover Lost Partitions and Data

 Securely erased storage device

 Unlike regular formatting, the secure erase feature present in many data recovery and partition management software applications overwrites the entire formatted partition with new data.
 Once the overwrite process is completed, recovery of the original data becomes impossible.
-The only scenario in which recovery might be feasible is if the secure erase procedure was interrupted before it could finish.
+Partial recovery is possible in very rare cases when the secure erase procedure is interrupted before completion.

 Partitioning gone wrong